ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 ## Version -07 to -08 ## {#sec-07-08}

 * Extended creation of "token_upload" to support the creation of token series "on-the-fly" if need be.

+* Defined successful/failed token upload from the AS when the token targets a group-audience.

 * Defined EDHOC EAD item Session ID.